madprops/airc/README.md

 ---

+`antispam_limit`: Ban a user after these spam level.

+A spam point is increased by 1 on each bot mention.

+Spam points get decreased by 1 every 1200ms.

+`antispam_ban_minutes`: Ban a user for these minutes after it reaches the limit.

+---

 ## Credentials <a name="credentials"></a>

 The program reads the openai api key from the shell environment, it's not added to the code or config.